jdiaz5513/linter-jsxhint/README.md

 # linter-jsxhint package

-Copied and pasted from linter-jshint and modified to act on the source.js.jsx grammars

-This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [jsxhint](http://www.jshint.com/docs/).
+This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [jsxhint](https://github.com/STRML/JSXHint).
 It will be used with files that have the “JSX” syntax.

 ## Installation
 Linter package must be installed in order to use this plugin.
 If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).